slacka/WoeUSB/.github/issue_template.md

 ## Info of My Environment
 ### WoeUSB Version
-> For build from source code, run `git describe --tags --always --dirty` under the source tree, for releases launch WoeUSB from the application menu then go to Help >> About and check the version line.
+> For source code build, run `git describe --tags --always --dirty` under the source tree, for prebuilt releases refer the source that provides WoeUSB

 ### GNU Bash Version
 > WoeUSB exploits several advanced features of the Bash scripting language and requires a relatively-recent Bash intepreter.
-Run `bash --version` in a terminal to acquire the information.
+Run `bash --version` in a terminal to acquire this information.

-### Operating System Distribution Name and Version
+### Information about the Operating System
 > Different OS distributions provides different characteristics and may influence the result of running WoeUSB.
-Run `lsb_release --description` or `lsb_release -d` in a terminal to acquire the information.
+Run `lsb_release --description` or `lsb_release -d` in a terminal to acquire this information.

+### Information about the Source Media
+> "Windows 9 Professional Edition" downloaded from <https://microsoft.com/download/windows-9>

 ### Information about the Target Device
 > Transcend JetFlash® 790K 64GB (USB 3.1 variant)

-### WoeUSB Commandline(if run with CLI(`woeusb`))
-> sudo woeusb --device Windows9.iso /dev/sdx

-### Source Media Info
-> "Windows 9 Professional Edition" downloaded from <https://microsoft.com/download/windows-9>